xiaolaba/Arduino_Cpp_call_asm_function/README.md

 ```

 ### C++ source code, testC_callASM.ino, fuction prototype & key to success,

-define the name to call our function it is also saying "fuction prototype",
+define the name before to call your function, it is saying "function prototype" also,

 extern "C" {your_fuction_prototype} for C++ compiler
 extern your_fuction_prototype; // for C version